 These apps all are free to download, but offer Pro versions for a small sum if you want to get rid of the in-app adverts or unlock extra features.

 Want to deepen your Android knowledge further?
-We've also got guides on how to how to move Android apps to an SD card to free up space, how to hide apps on Android to keep things out of sight on your phone, and how to clear Android cache to speed up your device's performance.
+We've also got guides on how to how to move Android apps to an SD card card to free up space, how to hide apps on Android to keep things out of sight on your phone, how to create a Password manager shortcut to access your credentials quickly, and how to clear Android cache to speed up your device's performance.